Human Wildlife Conflict; Reducing Tension Between Communities and Elephants

-When Erick Sagwe, the Head Ranger at Wildlife Works, receives frantic phone calls from the local community about elephants coming into their farms, he knows it’s time for him and his team to brace for a long night.
+When Erick Sagwe, the Head Ranger at Wildlife Works, receives frantic phone calls from the local community about elephants invading their farms, he knows it’s time for him and his team to brace for a long night.
 “We receive phone calls from community members asking us to help drive away the elephants which have invaded their farms.
 Despite it being a dangerous job, we go because it is our duty to keep communities and animals safe,” he says.

 Human wildlife conflict is considered to be one of the biggest threats to the continued survival of species around the world.
 The impacts can be devastating with people losing their crops and sometimes their lives, leaving endangered wildlife at risk of being attacked by the community in retaliation.
 Sadly communities in the Kasigau Corridor, which is home to thousands of wildlife that migrate throughout the area, are not an exception.
 At the moment, the biggest concern has been trying to reduce tension between communities and elephants in hotspots by discouraging crop raiding behavior.
 Our brave rangers play this critical role, which ensures that the lives of people and elephants in the Kasigau Corridor are protected.